All Episodes

 Not a bad deal.

-Uh Pat Collins general manager lives across the street from me, and and we were talking one day, and he said, you know, the first year we were here every three months, we had to on off day bring steam cleaners out and s and squirt the oil off the parking lot where uh where the people that parked the cars.
+And we were talking one day, and he said, you know, the first year we were here, every three months, we had to on off-day bring steam cleaners out and squirt the oil off the parking lot where the people had parked their cars.

-In other words, when you were building roads and sewers, when you built that power plant, whatever that thing is, the the extra power grid for the for the steel mill, um, how that really turned the whole deal around so you can have those thirteen hundred jobs.
+In other words, when you were building roads and sewers, when you built that power plant, whatever that thing is, the extra power grid for the steel mill, how that really turned the whole deal around so you can have those 1,300 jobs.

-You know, I uh how did you convince the local authorities to invest, not knowing for sure they're getting a return?
+You know, how did you convince the local authorities to invest, not knowing for sure they're getting a return?

 You cannot do it.